Euthecodon: Paleoecology

 Although Euthecodon superficially resembles gharials and likely inhabited a similar niche, its the functional morphology shows some clear differences.
 Throughout their evolutionary history, many Pseudosuchian groups that evolved elongated skulls (Thalattosuchia, Tethysuchia and many gavialoids) also show enlarged supratemporal fossae.
 Contrary to this connection between fossa size and snout length, however, Euthecodon has notably small supratemporal fossae, creating only a weak insertion point for the jaw musculature (adductor mandibulae externus profundus muscle).
 The unique alveolar sleeves likely evolved to at least partly compensate for this, allowing the bodies of the teeth to be much narrower than in other longirostrine taxa.
 Despite this, however, Euthecodon would have likely still had a relatively weak bite.
 The eyes also show clear convergence with gavialoids through different means.
 To elevate their eyes above the rostrum, derived gharials have increased the circumference of the orbits and enlarged orbital rims, while in Euthecodon similar results are achieved by raising the entire orbital region.
 The extremely elongated yet fragile rostrum, trap-like interlocking teeth and raised nares and orbits all indicate a piscivorous diet and aquatic lifestyle, perfected by the Pliocene to Pleistocene Euthecodon brumpti.

 Euthecodon was just one of several species within the diverse Crocodilian fauna of Miocene to Pliocene Africa, mirroring similar conditions observed elsewhere during the Miocene (South Americas Pebas Megawetlands and Australia's Riversleigh).
 In Lothagam, in the southwestern part of the Turkana Basin, Euthecodon brumpti coexisted with as many as four different species of crocodiles, including the earliest records of Mecistops, the gharial Eogavialis and two species of Crocodylus: C. checchiai and C. thorbjarnarsoni.
 Of these, Euthecodon and Eogavialis are heavily specialised for a piscivorous diet, specialising in preying on smaller fish.
 Mecistops cataphractus, the modern slender-snouted crocodile, also shows a longirostrine snout morphology, but is more generalist, feeding on amphibians, crustaceans and birds in addition to fish.
-Such a high number of taxa all coexisting indicates a high degree of niche partinioning supported by favorable environmental conditions and a rich selection of prey items.
+Such a high number of taxa all coexisting indicates a high degree of niche partitioning supported by favorable environmental conditions and a rich selection of prey items.
 Fish fossils from Lothagam indicate the presence of Nile perch, bichir, African lungfish and electric fish.